 Played straight and subverted in Andrey Livadny's The History of the Galaxy books.
 Played straight with the Harammins, a race of blue-skinned Human Aliens, or rather their upper class, the so-called Immortal Quota.
 They record their memories on crystals that then get downloaded into new cloned bodies.
 As a society, they have done absolutely nothing for 3 million years, after conquering two other races and forcing them into servitude, along with the majority of their own race.
 When they discover human rapidly expanding close to their hidden territory, and worse, that these young upstarts have weapons the Harammins can only dream of, they stage a surprise attack on human worlds, hoping to eliminate the threat in one fell swoop.
 The attack is repelled, revealing the Harammin hideout and resulting in the destruction of the Immortal Quota.
 Subverted with many humans who start using the mind-recording crystals to live on in virtual space after their deaths.
 Other examples exist, including cyborgs, virtualized minds, AIs, and mutants.

 Darth Plagueis in the Star Wars Expanded Universe (and the novel of the same name) learns how to stop people from dying, and he very likely would have mastered this technique for himself, had not a certain other Sith Lord decide that his apprenticeship was at an end.
+Darth Sidious thought he'd be able to duplicate Plagueis' process, but was wrong.
+Thus he had to fall back on body-surfing into clones of himself after dying.

 Vlad Tepes is utterly determined to become immortal in Count and Countess, just so he can be with Elizabeth Bathory, with whom he has been exchanging letters since a small boy despite the huge gap in their time periods.
 Vlad will do absolutely anything that he thinks will help him achieve it—even cannibalism.
 The price definitely isn't worth it in the end.